 - Three classroom evaluations from tenured faculty required.

 - Note: Individual student evaluations will not be accepted and will result in the return of the application.

 - The applicant provides a list of potential External Evaluators who may be contacted by APT for a letter of evaluation of the applicant

 - Eight names should be provided with contact information including email

 - In preparing the list of potential arm’s length external evaluators, applicants are highly encouraged to consult the UCRT rank and tenure guidelines

 - The list should also include information on (1) if and how the candidate knows the potential evaluator, (2) why they are preeminent in their field, and (3) whether they can be considered at “arms-length”

 See the APT Review Meeting Schedule.

-For promotion and appointment on the Tenure Track, Grant of Tenure as Associate Professor or Professor, the APT Committee must have the entire application, including the list of potential arm’s length external evaluator names from the Applicant and the Department Chair by May 1, 2022.
+For appointment on the Tenure Track and Grant of Tenure as Associate Professor or Professor, the APT Committee must have the entire application, including the list of potential arm’s length external evaluator names from the Applicant and the Unit Leader, by May 1, 2024.
 For more details, please review the UCRT Guidelines.

-Please work with your Department Administrator or Human Resources Contact (HRC) to discuss the application process and when they need the paperwork from you before the deadline.
+Please work with your Program Administrator or Human Resources Contact (HRC) to discuss the application process and when they need the paperwork from you before the deadline.